What is breast cancer?

 Most cases of breast cancer don’t run in the family

 Most cases of breast cancer happen by chance.
-Less than 10% of breast cancers are caused by inheriting a faulty gene.
+Only around 5% of breast cancers are caused by inheriting an altered (faulty) gene.

 Because breast cancer is the most common cancer in the UK, it is not unusual to have one or two people in an extended family who have had breast cancer.
 For most people, having a relative with breast cancer does not increase their risk of developing the disease.